Mobility shapes heat exposure inequalities in cities: Discussion

-With regards to gender, we do not find systematic differences in heat exposure (see SI Fig.~\ref{fig:SI_gender}).
-This aligns with previous studies indicating that gender-based mobility differences are generally smaller than those associated with age \cite{Lenormand2015, Boarnet2015} or socioeconomic status \cite{duransala2024}.
-Given this evidence, such modest gender exposure differences are unlikely to be detectable at our district-level spatial resolution.
-By contrast, income- and age-related exposure differences are substantially larger and therefore remain clearly visible within our framework.
+The comparison between home and non-home activities further clarifies the relationship between residential and mobility-based exposure estimates.
+Income- and age-related inequality magnitudes tend to be smaller for non-home destinations, although the sign is largely preserved, i.e. mobility does not change the residential ordering of group exposure.
+This pattern is consistent with the heat directionality results: mobility can shift groups toward hotter or cooler destinations relative to their origins, but these shifts tend to attenuate rather than reverse residence-based exposure differences.
+Thus, neglecting mobility-based exposure estimates may lead to incomplete estimates of heat exposure inequalities.

+These findings extend residence-based evidence of heat inequality \cite[e.g.,][]{Hsu2021, Chakraborty2019} by showing that daily mobility patterns are associated with exposure disparities in a structurally persistent manner, consistent with prior work showing that mobility networks tend to connect socioeconomically similar areas \cite{Lenormand2023,Bokányi2021,Hilman2022}.
+Moreover, a key contribution of our framework is that it enables consistent cross-city comparison, allowing us to move beyond city-specific case studies to assess whether daily mobility maintains, attenuates, or amplifies residence-based exposure disparities across different urban contexts.

 Our modeling results further support the structural interpretation of exposure inequality.
-Because model outflows are constrained to match the observed origin totals for each group, exposure differences in the synthetic OD matrices reflect how destination-choice mechanisms interact with group-specific origin patterns.
-Consistent with previous work \cite{Lenormand2016}, the gravity model reproduces OD magnitudes more accurately for intra-urban trips than the radiation model (SI Table~\ref{tab:SI_cpc_slope_groups}), and yields slightly smaller absolute prediction errors for group-specific exposure levels (SI Table~\ref{tab:SI_E_regression_summary}).
-However, it substantially underestimates income- and age-related exposure differences, whereas the radiation model captures most of the observed disparities.
-This improved performance reflects the fact that the radiation model better preserves relative exposure contrasts between groups.
+Because model outflows are constrained to match the observed origin total trips for each group, exposure differences in the synthetic OD matrices reflect how common destination-choice mechanisms interact with group-specific origin outflow distributions and urban temperature gradients.
+Although the gravity model achieves higher aggregate OD overlap and lower mean absolute errors in group-specific exposure levels than the radiation model (SI Tables~\ref{tab:SI_cpc_slope_groups} and \ref{tab:SI_E_regression_summary}) -- consistent with previous comparative work \cite{Lenormand2016} -- it underestimates income- and age-related exposure differences.
+By contrast, the parameter-free radiation model captures most observed disparities, reflecting its ability to better preserve relative exposure contrasts between groups.
+This difference likely reflects how the models allocate destinations.
+The gravity model relies on a Newtonian attractiveness formulation, with flows determined by the pull between origin and destination populations modulated by a distance-deterrence function.
+By contrast, the radiation model allocates trips through intervening opportunities -- in our case, population -- so destinations are evaluated relative to the population located between origin and destination.
+These different destination-choice mechanisms produce distinct spatial flow structures (SI Figs.~\ref{fig:SI_flows_obs_modeled_income} and \ref{fig:SI_flows_obs_modeled_age}).